marcelmenezes/nomeml/README.md

-This script predicts a Person Genre from the first (portuguese version only) name of that person, using Python and Sklearn.
+This script predicts a Person Genre from the first (portuguese version only) name of that person, using Python 3.7.3 and Sklearn 0.20.3;
+The model was trained from a dataset of 500k Names (treino/parte_nome_sexo.csv).

 using CONDA: create a environment from the YAML file:
 ```